apecloud/kubeblocks/docs/user_docs/cli/kbcli_class_list.md

 ### Options

 ```
-      --cluster-definition string   list the clusterVersion belonging to the specified cluster definition
+      --cluster-definition string   list the resources related to the specified cluster definition
   -h, --help                        help for list
 ```